“This post may contain affiliate links. Please read my disclosure for more info.

 Peer to peer lending has grown in popularity in the last several years, so it’s worth a mention, but with one caveat – it’s a riskier investment than putting your money into an FDIC insured account.

 Peer to peer lending enables borrowers to get loans without using a bank.
-Similar to a Go Fund Me page, borrows can get loans from other people.
+Similar to a Go Fund Me page, borrowers can get loans from other people.

 And investors can earn money from the interest charged on their loans.